standard-for-public-code/community-translations-standard/README.md

 In order for our scripts that generate pdf's to work as easily as possible, do not translate file names, folder names or the front matter.

+You may use `script/new-translation.sh` to get started.
+This script copies the English files into the translation folder that you specify.

 In the pull request, also remember to update the table in [index.md](index.md) with a link to the translation and what version this is a translation of.

 ### Files to translate